Jack Valenti: MPAA

 In 1966, Valenti, at the insistence of Universal Studios chief Lew Wasserman and with Johnson's consent, resigned his White House commission and became president of the Motion Picture Association of America.
 With Valenti's arrival in Hollywood, the pair were lifelong allies, and together orchestrated and controlled how Hollywood would conduct business for the next several decades.

-William Patry, a copyright attorney for the Clinton administration, who observed Valenti firsthand says:
+William F. Patry, a copyright attorney for the Bill Clinton administration, who observed Valenti firsthand says:

 His personal passion and extreme comfort around politicians gave him credibility that others ... would lack.
 Mr Valenti was a consummate salesman, who like all great salesmen ... worked himself up into believing the truth of his clients' message.
 Those privileged to see Mr Valenti offstage – talking openly with his clients about what could or could not be achieved, and what artifice would or would not work – are aware that Mr Valenti's clients frequently disagreed with his advice and directed him to deliver a different message through a different artifice.
 [He] was a great actor working on the stage of Washington DC (and sometimes globally) on behalf of an industry that appreciated his craft, but that never let him forget that the message was theirs and not his.

 Movie rating system

 In 1968, Valenti developed the MPAA film rating system, which initially comprised four distinct ratings: G, M, R and X. The M rating was soon replaced by GP, and changed to PG in 1972.
-The X rating immediately proved troublesome, since it was not trademarked and therefore used freely by the pornography industry, with which it became most associated.
-Films such as Midnight Cowboy and A Clockwork Orange were assumed to be pornographic because they carried the X rating.
-In 1990 the NC-17 rating was introduced as a trademarked "adults only" replacement for the non-trademarked X-rating.
+The X rating immediately proved troublesome, since it was not trademarked and therefore used freely by the pornographic film industry, with which it became most associated.
+Mainstream films such as Midnight Cowboy and A Clockwork Orange were assumed by the public to be pornographic because they carried the X rating.
+In 1990, the trademarked "adults only" NC-17 rating was introduced as a replacement for the non-trademarked X-rating.
 The PG-13 rating was added in 1984 to provide a greater range of distinction for audiences and was first proposed by Steven Spielberg.

 Valenti on new technologies

-During the late 1970s and early 1980s, Valenti became notorious for his flamboyant attacks on the Sony Betamax Video Cassette Recorder (VCR), which the MPAA feared would devastate the movie industry.
+During the late 1970s and early 1980s, Valenti became notorious for his flamboyant attacks on the Sony Betamax Video Cassette Recorder (VCR), which the MPAA feared would devastate the film industry.
 He famously told a congressional panel in 1982, "I say to you that the VCR is to the American film producer and the American public as the Boston strangler is to the woman home alone."
-Despite Valenti's prediction, the home video market ultimately came to be the mainstay of movie studio revenues throughout the 1980s and 1990s.
+Despite Valenti's prediction, the home video market became a mainstay of film studio revenues throughout the 1980s and 1990s.

 Digital Millennium Copyright Act

-In 1998, Valenti lobbied for the controversial Digital Millennium Copyright Act, arguing that copyright infringement via the Internet would severely damage the record and movie industries.
+In 1998, Valenti lobbied for the controversial Digital Millennium Copyright Act, arguing that copyright infringement via the Internet would severely damage the record and film industries.